arunwebber/email-validator/README.md

 - **Bulk Email Validation**: Validate multiple emails at once from a single text input.
 - **Manually Add Invalid Emails**: Add invalid emails to a persistent invalid email registry stored in `localStorage`.
 - **Copy Valid Emails**: Copy the valid emails as a comma-separated list to your clipboard for easy pasting.
-- **Invalid Emails Registry**: View and manage a list of manually added invalid emails.
+- **Invalid Emails Registry**: View and manage a list of manually added invalid emails, with the ability to remove them using a close button.

 ## Technologies Used